-Figure 1 — Title
+Figure 1 — Scope of NLIP

 As shown in the left half of Figure 1, the architecture envisions a common application that provides an exchange happening using a standardized format using a standardized protocol between a mobile application and a chat service.
 The use of a standard convention would allow the usage of the same application across a variety of service providers.
 A bank, a retailer, a network service provider, an investment company -- and essentially any other businesses planning to export a chat interface to their users, would be able to use the same application to communicate without worrying about the need to provide their own chat-application.